 - best of all the software is FREE!

-Last week (the end of November 2011) was Update Your Parents’ Browser Day so once you’ve upgraded your own computer, take the time to help out friends, neighbours and family members who might need a little advice and assistance.
+Taking the time to update all your software is a great way to protect yourself when going online.
+Once you’ve upgraded your own computer, take the time to help out friends, neighbours and family members who might need a little advice and assistance too.

 Which browser should I use?